Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Main Routes of Exposure: Inhalation.
 Skin contact.
 Eye contact.

-Inhalation: Take precautions to prevent a fire (e.g. remove sources of ignition).
+Inhalation: Take precautions to prevent a fire (e.g., remove sources of ignition).
 Move victim to fresh air.
-Call a Poison Centre or doctor if the victim feels unwell.
+Get medical attention if the victim feels unwell.

-Skin Contact: Take off contaminated clothing, shoes and leather goods (e.g. watchbands, belts).
-Flush with lukewarm, gently flowing water for 5 minutes.
-If irritation or pain persists, see a doctor.
+Skin Contact: Take off contaminated clothing, shoes, and leather goods (e.g., watchbands, belts).
+Flush with gently flowing water.
+If irritation or pain persists, get medical attention immediately.
 Thoroughly clean clothing, shoes and leather goods before reuse or dispose of safely.

 Ingestion: Have victim rinse mouth with water.
 If vomiting occurs naturally, have victim lean forward to reduce risk of aspiration.
 Have victim rinse mouth with water again.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.

 Flammable Properties: HIGHLY FLAMMABLE LIQUID.
 Can ignite at room temperature.
 Releases vapour that can form explosive mixture with air.
 Can be ignited by static discharge.